groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/adjust/excel.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "GroupDocs.Watermark for Java library"
+    title: "GroupDocs.Watermark for Java API"
     link: "/watermark/java/"
     link_title: "Learn more"
     picture: "about_watermark.svg" # 480 X 400
     content: |
-       GroupDocs.Watermark for Java is a comprehensive solution for managing watermarks using Java.
-With this tool, developers can easily perform operations such as generation, adjust, search, and clear watermarks from documents in popular file formats.
-It supports working with both text and image watermarks in a variety of documents, including PDF, Microsoft Word, Excel, PowerPoint, Visio, email, and image formats.
-GroupDocs.Watermark supports all major operating systems and Java versions including J2SE 7.0 (1.7), J2SE 8.0 (1.8) or above.
+       **Watermark Adjustment Tool**: Our watermarking tool offers a user-friendly solution to enhance and protect your documents.
+With intuitive editing features, managing watermarks becomes effortless, ensuring document security and authenticity.

 ############################# Steps ############################
 steps: